 What will happen:

-- You will be given anesthesia medicine to make you comfortable and pain free during your surgery.
-Your caregiver will make an incision near your cervix (the opening to your uterus).
+- Your surgeon will make an incision near your cervix (the opening to your uterus).
 He will cut and tie the ligaments that hold your uterus in place.
-Your caregiver will also tie the blood vessels to your uterus to help prevent bleeding.
-Your caregiver may give you a shot in your vagina to help decrease bleeding.
+He will also tie the blood vessels that go to your uterus to help prevent bleeding.
+Your caregiver may inject medicine into your vagina to help decrease bleeding.

-- Your caregiver will remove your uterus through your vagina.
+- Your surgeon will remove your uterus through your vagina.
 He may leave your cervix in place, or he may remove it.
-He also may remove tissue surrounding your uterus and part of your vagina.
-Once your surgery is complete, caregivers may fill your vagina with bandages soaked with medicine.
-Pieces of tissue or organs removed from your body may be sent to a lab for testing.
+He may also remove tissue surrounding your uterus and part of your vagina.
+Once your surgery is complete, your vagina may be filled with bandages soaked with medicine.
+Pieces of tissue or organs removed from your body may be sent to a lab for tests.

 After your surgery: